MANTHAN: What innovation are you most looking forward to seeing at NRF 2019?

 You can also take this “intelligent” flyer concept further online, by taking all the advertised items for that week and presenting them to each shopper in a personally curated form.
-A truly personalized flyer for every customer, every week.
+A truly personalized marketing solutions for every customer, every week.

-We are doing this today and seeing significant gains in terms of engagement, incremental activity and ROI.
-You roll it all up and the total efficiency and effectiveness gains potential is huge, and that’s just one marketing vehicle.
+We are doing this today and seeing significant gains in terms of engagement, incremental activity, and ROI.
+You roll it all up and the total efficiency and effectiveness gain potential are huge, and that’s just one marketing vehicle.

 “If any industry is poised to reap the benefits of AI for marketing, it has got to be grocery.”

 MANTHAN: AI promises to make data-driven processes more intelligent.
 Which retail segment do you foresee experiencing the biggest impact?